praveenVnktsh/Hardware-Accelerated-Motion-Estimation-using-FSBM-and-FPGA/README.md

 A seven segment display was also used for debugging purposes.
 Code for this can be found at the bottom of the main.v file.

 ----------------------------------------------------------------------------------------------------------------------
+### Video

+View a short explanation and demonstration of this project here: https://www.youtube.com/watch?v=ZtyWjcTnX9U

 ### Authors

 * Praveen Venkatesh